Table of Contents

 There is also a hanging toy attached which keeps them even more entertained, and the posts holding up the cat tower are scratchable as covered in natural sisal rope, so great for them to dig their claws into.

 This is a cat tree with leaves and branches, but it does not look as realistic as my top pick.
 That being said, it’s great to bring a touch of nature into your home which your cats will appreciate, without going overboard.
+Besides, with multiple different designs to choose from, there’s bound to be one that you and your cats love.

 The cat tree is also super stable and can support several cats at once, but is not made for larger breeds.
 Because of the huge number of different levels, this is an ideal option for a multi-cat household – your kitties won’t be fighting over the cozy spot ever again!